Mingism/ejabberd-stanza-ack/README.md

 License
 ---------
-Copyright (c) 2013-Present Kay Ming Tsar.
+Copyright (c) 2013-Present Kay Tsar.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal